pdostal/server-logwatch/README.md

 # Ansible : LogWatch
-- Small playbook for LogWatch on CentOS
+- Small playbook for LogWatch on Debian
 - All configuration is in the template